Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/testing-drivetrain.typ

   - Several motors use more than the recommended 1W in free spin.
   - While testing speed we noticed that the drivetrain doesn't move in a straight line, so one side is moving slower than the other
   - While doing informal tests on our practice field we noticed that the bot cannot get over the barrier.
+  - The drivetrain is very difficult to control overall due our use of 6 omni wheels.
+Making turns is exceptionally difficult, especially sharp ones.
+The drivetrain continues in its original direction for a good distance, with no way to control it.

   ],
 )